 Although the Governor's property tax reform plan provides significant property tax relief for the vast majority of homeowners, many households are still confronted with relatively high taxes compared to their income or ability to pay.
 Under current law, many of these homeowners receive property tax refunds but are at the refund maximum.
 For taxes payable in 2001, approximately 215,000 homeowners received property tax refunds and 38% were at the maximum, many of which had tax burdens in excess of 6% of their income.
-To address this problem the Governor recommends increasing the maximum refund from \$530 to \$1,230.
+To address this problem the Governor recommends increasing the maximum refund from \$520 to \$1,230.
 With this change, the percent of homeowners at the maximum will drop to 6% and the average tax burden rate, after refunds, will drop by 20%.
 This proposal will primarily benefit seniors, first-time homeowners, and young working families.
-The method for calculating property tax refunds and targeting refunds has also been adjusted.
-The income sensitive property tax calculation will take into account the effects of targeting refunds on homeowners' property tax burdens, but targeting refund calculation itself will be disconnected from the income sensitive property tax refund calculation.

-School Referendum and Debt Service Equalization Aid
+School Referendum and Debt Service Aid

 To balance accountability with equity in school funding under the Governor's proposed state funding of general education, the Governor recommends increasing funding for operating and debt service referendum levies.
 Although the responsibility for initiating these levies rests with the local school districts, the state has helped provide equity among districts through equalization aid.
 The primary result of this recommendation is to provide low property-wealth districts with greater ability to fund educational needs on a more equal basis with wealthier districts.
-In fact, the Governor's plan significantly reduces the cost of referendum levies for homeowners in low wealth districts.
 For excess operating referendum levies the state share increases from 28% to 50%.
-The two-tier equalization formula is increased to up to \$1,115 per weighted pupil unit.
+The two-tier equalization formula is increased to up to \$1,115 per weighted pupil units.
 Levy increases will be assessed on "voter-resident" properties only (homesteads and rental housing), making the tax more accountable to resident taxpayers, especially in those districts that exceed the \$1,115 pupil unit limit.
-Owners of business properties, agricultural land, and cabins (non-voter properties) will be exempt from school operating levies, but levy increases for debt service (facilities) equalization will be assessed on all properties.
-The state share of debt service increases from 4% to 10%.
-For sparsely populated school districts, additional referendum equalization aid will be provided over a broader range of per pupil referendum amounts.
-This will offset any disproportionate shifts of referendum levy costs onto homeowners and renters in sparsely populated districts.
+Owners of business properties, agricultural land, and cabins (non-voter properties) will be exempt from school operating levies.
+Debt service state share increases from 4% to 10%.
+Levy increases for debt service (facilities) equalization will be assessed on all proprieties.